This guide will make your search for the perfect kitesurfing wetsuit simple.

 Yes, for sure you pay a premium for the green factor here, but the quality more than makes up for it.

 However, those of you on a tighter budget will want to keep reading to hear which cheaper wetsuits we rate!
+Just know that the Yulex R4 is going at 20% off on Blue Tomato at the moment!

 As someone who’s worn Roxy apparel and bikinis for years, I was definitely curious to see what kinda standard we were looking at for their wetsuits.
 The one thing I hear which I LOVE is that Roxy’s suits tend to fit best on people with a small waist and big hips– which is exactly my body shape.